Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 If your school decides “yes” for Education with Metacognition for Problem Solving — that includes Problem-Solving Activities (for Experiences) and (to learn more from Experiences) Metacognitive Thinking Strategies — one way to pursue it with enthusiastic dedication, with a Big YES, is by designing a Wide Spiral for Curriculum & Instruction.

-When we're designing C&I that is “wide” the wide scope of problem solving (it includes almost everything students do) is useful because it lets teachers use problem-solving activities in all subject areas – in sciences & engineering, business, humanities, and arts, in STEAM and beyond – to produce an ideas-and-skills curriculum with wide scope, so in every area students can have similar experiences with Problem-Solving Process, using a process of General Design and/or Science-Design that they can adapt to match their problem-solving Objectives.
+When we're designing C&I that is “wide” the wide scope of problem solving (it includes almost everything students do) is useful because it lets teachers use problem-solving activities in all subject areas – in sciences & engineering, business, humanities, and arts, in STEAM and beyond – to produce a knowledge-and-skills curriculum with wide scope, so in every area students can have similar experiences with Problem-Solving Process, using a process of General Design and/or Science-Design that they can adapt to match their problem-solving Objectives.
 These experiences can be part of a wide spiral curriculum that spans many grades in K-12, that has wide scope (so related learning experiences are coordinated across different areas) and uses spiral repetitions (so learning experiences are coordinated over time) to help all students (of all ages) improve their problem-solving skills and their basic skills & knowledge. {more: Goal-Directed Designing of a Wide-Spiral Curriculum – What, Why, Who, How – using instruction spirals that are short-term narrow, short-term wide, long-term wide.}

 We have reasons to expect that using Design Process might be very useful in a Wide Spiral Curriculum, that it's “a good way to bet” for improving students' problem-solving education, and (especially when we build two-way bridges between school & life) their overall education. { The best way to understand Design Process – it's my model for Problem-Solving Process – is with Learning by Your Discovery & My Explanations. } Although I'm confident that Design Process can be useful in Education-with-Metacognition, I do have...

-appropriate humility: [[ iou – Here are some ideas to be developed April 15-19. / using UbD (for "reverse engineering" from goals to C&I, plus other benefits) and URL-plus-MTSS with UDL providing a solid foundation for the Tier 1 of MTSS, and in a "successive approximations" view of UDL, when it fails to be universal the Tier 2 & Tier 3 of MTSS can be used to help make it more-Universal. / and here is a rough beginning for imagining a hybrid: for general Goal-Directed Designing of C&I, I recognize relationships between my ideas and UDL — Universal Design for Learning, a system that is more sophisticated and highly developed, compared with my ideas — plus ways to productively combine the two perspectives on curriculum design, along with Design Process and other models for thinking & learning. ]]
+appropriate humility: [[ iou – Here are some ideas to be developed in May. / using UbD (for "reverse engineering" from goals to C&I, plus other benefits) and URL-plus-MTSS with UDL providing a solid foundation for the Tier 1 of MTSS, and in a "successive approximations" view of UDL, when it fails to be universal the Tier 2 & Tier 3 of MTSS can be used to help make it more-Universal. / and here is a rough beginning for imagining a hybrid: for general Goal-Directed Designing of C&I, I recognize relationships between my ideas and UDL — Universal Design for Learning, a system that is more sophisticated and highly developed, compared with my ideas — plus ways to productively combine the two perspectives on curriculum design, along with Design Process and other models for thinking & learning. ]]

 Problem-Solving Activities that are Fun and Personally Useful: A holistically integrated strategy for designing effective Instruction – by trying to do everything that will help achieve the goals for effective Curriculum – will include Problem-Solving Activities that motivate students because what they're doing is FUN for students, and is personally USEFUL for them, is...
 FUN intrinsically when a student enjoys the experience because they think the problem-topic is interesting, and their own actions are interesting.
 This will stimulate their curiosity, can inspire a love of learning. |